University of Dhaka: Health services

 The Medical Center of the University of Dhaka, near the Science Annex Building, offers free medical services and free pathological examinations to students, teachers, and staff and also family members of the teachers and staff.
 The center provides service round the clock, seven days a week, with 30 doctors working in shifts.
 The center has a dental unit, an eye unit, an X-ray department, and two ambulances.

 Cafeteria

-There are cafeterias on campus, some of which hold historical and architectural interests.
+There are cafeterias on campus, some of which hold historical and architectural interest.
 In 1971 Pakistani soldiers killed the owner of the Madhur Canteen.

-The Teacher-Student Centre, University of Dhaka of the university has its cafeteria while another cafeteria stands on the Dhaka University Snacks (DUS) chattar.
+The Teacher-Student Centre of the university has its cafeteria while another cafeteria stands on the Dhaka University Snacks (DUS) chattar.
 Another one, the Science cafeteria was situated behind Curzon Hall, but currently, it has been broken down to construct a new 20-story building.
-There is also another snacks and lunch place named DU hut in front of the Department of Sociology.
+There is also another snack and lunch place named DU Hut in front of the Department of Sociology.
 The Faculty of Business Studies has a modern food court for its students.

+Fuller Road

+Fuller Road is a road in Shahbag in Dhaka.
+The road was named after Bampfylde Fuller first lieutenant governor of Eastern Bengal and Assam.
+In 1967, Dhaka Municipality renamed it Sir Syed Ahmed Road, but it is still widely known as Fuller Road.
+The road starts from VC Square where it junction with Nilkhet Road and end at Shadhinota Sangram Monument Square where it meets with Shahid Minar Road.